matthew-dong-dev/personal-website/recruiter.md

 **Software Engineering Intern - Sabre Corporation**

 - Worked on Sabre's <a href="https://beta.developer.sabre.com" target="_blank">developer portal site</a>, used to access published APIs from operational units across the company.
-- Engineered and shipped stakeholder requested features along with corresponding test coverage to enhance the content management system's functionality.
+- Contributed production code with unit and functional test coverage for content management system (Drupal) enhancements, incorporated stakeholder specifications, worked in agile environment.
 - Southlake, TX (May 2019 - Aug 2019)

 **Undergraduate Student Instructor - <a href="{{site.url}}/assets/files/stat89a_syllabus.pdf" target="_blank">Stat 89A: Linear Algebra for Data Science</a>**